foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ### Using Git repositories

-Repositories for each of the tool chain components (its not all one big repository), including the linux repository, should be cloned before building the tool chain.
+Repositories for each of the toolchain components (its not all one big repository), including the linux repository, should be cloned before building the toolchain.
 These should be peers of this `toolchain` directory.

     $ mkdir arc_gnu
     $ cd arc_gnu